chat89/flutterUi20/README.md

 # Weather App - Full Flutter Project

 This project is an original Flutter UI implementation of a weather app inspired by the provided Figma design.
-It was created specifically for your assignment (Option B: recreate UI without embedding Figma artwork).

 ## What is included
 - Complete `lib/` source with provider-based structure.